Acer delays Windows RT tablets after Microsoft moves into market

 "Originally our plan was Q1, but now I don't think it will be earlier than Q2," Wong said on the sidelines of a presentation of Acer's new line of Windows 8 touchscreen notebooks and tablets.

-Acer was one of the first companies to criticise Microsoft for moving into the computer hardware business and competing with its partners' devices.
+Acer was one of the first companies to criticize Microsoft for moving into the computer hardware business and competing with its partners' devices.

 Wong said research and development for the Windows RT tablets was still moving forward but that the company had many questions to address with regards to manufacturing and pricing.

-He noted that rivals Lenovo (0992.HK) and Asustek (2357.TW) had unveiled plans for Windows RT tablets starting at $599 before Microsoft surprised the market with its $499 home-built Surface.
+He noted that rivals Lenovo and Asustek had unveiled plans for Windows RT tablets starting at $599 before Microsoft surprised the market with its $499 home-built Surface.

 "I don't know what's next, what Microsoft will do," Wong said.
 "We are watching how Surface is doing ...
 How is RT accepted by customers, how Microsoft is aggressive on RT and on Surface, we don't know...
 We want to see."